C3ETH/c3eth.github.io/content/ja/catalyst/fund6/_index.md

 ---
 title: "Catalyst Fund 6"
-linkTitle: "Fund 6 Challenges"
+linkTitle: "Fund 6"
 type: docs
 hide_feedback: true
 ---

+This index page is yet to be udated.
-This is the **Catalyst Proposals for fund 6** section.
-It will update for each fund.
+The **Catalyst Proposals for fund 6** runs from date x, to date y in these stategs.